Using EBT at Target Online and In-Store (Let’s Cut Thru the Crap)

 The solution is to tell the employee running the self-checkout and they’ll pull your order onto their computer and help you complete the purchase with multiple cards if needed.

-Can I Use My RedCard Benefits With My EBT Card?
+You Can’t Use RedCard Benefits With Your EBT Card

 RedCard benefits can only be used when RedCard is your chosen mode of payment.